Watch now: Rinn, Chot keep winning at HAC cross country; Fremont sweeps team titles

-KEARNEY – There are only two weeks left in the high school cross country season and still nobody has beaten Lincoln runners Bri Rinn and Liem Chot.
+KEARNEY — There are only two weeks remaining in the high school cross country season and still nobody has beaten Lincoln runners Bri Rinn and Liem Chot.

-They each extended their long winning streaks by winning at the Heartland Athletic Conference championship on Thursday at the Kearney Country Club.
+They each extended their long winning streaks by winning at the Heartland Athletic Conference championship Thursday at Kearney Country Club.

-Rinn, the junior from Lincoln Southwest, won the girls race in 19 minutes, 19 seconds.
-Hannah Godwin from Kearney was 4 second back in second place, and Izzy Apel from Lincoln East was third.
+Rinn, a junior from Lincoln Southwest, won the girls race in 19 minutes, 19 seconds.
+Hannah Godwin from Kearney was 4 seconds back in second place, and Izzy Apel from Lincoln East was third.

-Chot, the senior from Lincoln North Star, won the boys race in 16:07.
-Juan Garcia from Grand Island was second in 16:12, and Drew Snyder from Southwest was third
+Chot, a senior from Lincoln North Star, won the boys race in 16:07.
+Juan Garcia from Grand Island was second in 16:12, and Drew Snyder from Southwest was third.

 Fremont swept the team titles.